kbuckleys/zenWORKS/README.md

 # Premise
 The setup is as straightforward as it gets.
+The depnedencies listed are for my own reference and to insure functions of my setup work as intended.

 # Dependencies